alberdingk-thijm/dnd/content/wiki/skills/botany.md

 ## Tree

-* *Dendrology* (4 ranks): allows characters to identify, grow and cultivate trees, shrubs, lianas and monstrous variants
+* *Dendrology*: allows characters to identify, grow and cultivate trees, shrubs, lianas and monstrous variants
-* *Mycology* (4 ranks): allows characters to identify, grow and cultivate fungi, algae and monstrous variants
+* *Mycology*: allows characters to identify, grow and cultivate fungi, algae and monstrous variants
-* *Floriculture* (4 ranks): allows characters to identify, grow and cultivate flowers and pollinating insects
+* *Floriculture*: allows characters to identify, grow and cultivate flowers and pollinating insects
-* *Agrostology* (4 ranks): allows characters to identify, grow and cultivate grasses and grains
+* *Agrostology*: allows characters to identify, grow and cultivate grasses and grains
-* *Herbalism* (4 ranks): allows characters to produce herbal poultices and treatments
+* *Herbalism*: allows characters to produce herbal poultices and treatments